gcugli/gitops-testdrive/docs/configuring-git.md

 Once you are already logged in, we need to create the GIT repo that will be our "Source of Truth" and will contain all the configurations associated to our application.
-In order to do that, we are going to clone/replicate an existing repo that already have that files.
+In order to do that, we are going to clone/replicate an existing repo that already have those files.

-So first clic on the "Replica" tab in the upper right corner and then clic in the "+" button (will show the "New Replica" label as showed in the image bellow).
+So first clic on the "Replica" tab in the upper right corner and then clic in the "+" button (it will show the "New Replica" label as showed in the image bellow).

 <img src="../img/configuringC5.png" alt="Create a replica repo" width="90%" height="90%"/>